volkziem/PhysicsAndFinance/Readme.md

-MATLAB Live scripts
+MATLAB Live scripts for *Physics and Finance*
 ===================

-### [CC-BY-SA-4.0](https://creativecommons.org/licenses/by-sa/4.0/) applies to all software and documentation on this page.

 The live scripts (with file extension .mlx) are specially prepared MATLAB files that contain text explanations, images as well as